LibreCAD/docs/guides/blocks.rst

         - the entire array is rotated around the lower left corner of the array.
         - The blocks are rotated as the array is rotated and the spacing remains as defined even if the block entities are scaled.

     Using an array will treat all blocks in the array as a *single block instance*.
 Selecting one entity of the array will select the all blocks in the array.
-To keep instance separate, insert multiple instances from the block list or create additional copies with the "Move / Copy" tool or normal edit commands (cut, copy, paste).
+To keep instances separate, insert multiple instances from the block list or create additional copies with the "Move / Copy" tool or normal edit commands (cut, copy, paste).

 Editing a Block